forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 - Developer Edition
 - Enterprise Edition

+To use Einstein for Developers in a scratch org:

+1. Enable Einstein for Developers in the Dev Hub.
+2. Use the `SFDX: Authorize a Dev Hub` command to log into the Dev Hub.
-Activate Einstein for Developers by turning on the `EinsteinGPTForDevelopers` scratch org feature:
+3. Activate Einstein for Developers by turning on the `EinsteinGPTForDevelopers` scratch org feature:

-1. Edit the `config/project-scratch-def.json` file in your DX project and add the “`EinsteinGPTForDevelopers`” feature to your existing feature list.
+ Edit the `config/project-scratch-def.json` file in your DX project and add the “`EinsteinGPTForDevelopers`” feature to your existing feature list.

          For example: